-SOCIAL CIRCLE, Ga. – Commercial fishermen can take to the water beginning at 12 a.m. on Monday, Jan.
-1, 2018 to take advantage of the opening day of shad season, according to the Georgia Department of Natural Resources’ Wildlife Resources Division.
-Shad season runs through midnight on Saturday, March 31, 2018.
+SOCIAL CIRCLE - Commercial fishermen can take to the water beginning at 12 a.m. on Tues., Jan.
+1, 2019 to take advantage of the opening day of shad season, according to the Georgia Department of Natural Resources’ Wildlife Resources Division.
+Shad season is scheduled to run through midnight on March 31, 2019.

 - The Altamaha River downstream from the Seaboard Coastline Railroad Bridge is open for commercial shad fishing Monday - Friday.
 Waters of the Altamaha River system upstream of the Seaboard Coastline Railroad Bridge and below the U.S. Highway 1 Bridge are open Tuesday – Saturday, including the Ohoopee River downstream of the U.S. Highway 1 Bridge.
 All waters of the Altamaha river system above the U.S. Highway 1 Bridge, including the Ocmulgee and Oconee rivers, are closed to commercial fishing.